Paying for Your Shelter

 What is the most affordable way to get a shelter?

-A compact above-ground steel unit anchored to an existing slab is the lowest-cost option, often $3,000 to $4,500.
-Paying from savings avoids interest, and the SoonerSafe rebate can reimburse much of the cost if you are selected.
+A compact above-ground steel unit anchored to an existing slab is the lowest-cost option, often $3,000 to $4,500 installed.
+Paying from savings avoids interest.
+The SoonerSafe Safe Room Rebate Program may also reimburse part of the cost if you are selected, and soonersafe.ok.gov carries the current terms.

 Ready to Get a Storm Shelter Quote?